Trader Media East

 Trader Media East is the largest classified advertising company in Central and Eastern Europe.
 It was established in the fourth quarter of 2005 and comprises the Russian, Baltic, CIS and Eastern European operations of Trader Classified Media.

 Trader Media East became listed on the London Stock Exchange on 13 February 2006.
-67.3% of the company were bought by Hurriyet, a Turkish newspaper part of the Dogan Yayin Holding, at a cost of $500m.
+67.3% of the company was bought by Hurriyet, a Turkish newspaper part of the Dogan Yayin Holding, at a cost of $500m.
 In the event, TME relocated its head office from Paris to Istanbul.
 Currently, HÜRRİYET Invest B.V. (“HIBV”) owns a 97.29% share of Trader Media East Limited.

-The Company employs 5000 people and mainly focuses on the automotive, real estate and jobs sectors.
+The Company employs 5000 people and focuses on the automotive, real estate and jobs sectors.
 In 2008, the firm produced more than 150 publications, with 5 million readers per week and hosted 22 websites, with 20 million unique monthly visitors.
 TME announced the appointment of its CEO Ahmet Ozer and relocation of HQ to Moscow in June 2010.